mjtsai1974/DevBlog/_posts/2017-10-27-prereq-lagrange-multiplier.md

 To get the most optimal solution, &part;&#8466; ∕ &part;x<sub>1</sub> = 0, &part;&#8466; ∕ &part;x<sub>2</sub> = 0, &part;&#8466; ∕ &part;&lambda; = 0 must be mandatory!

+Before proceed any further, we'd like to realize why (1) is the regularized formula for Lagrange Multiplier.

+>To be conti...

 Suppose you are given an in−sample data set with certain property &nu; to train your learning algorithm with a hope to predict an out−sample data set with unknown and to be believed existed property &mu;.
 Does in−sample &nu; say anything about out−sample &mu;??
 Where the in−sample and out−sample might consist of small balls in red, green, blue.
 Both samples are coming from the same random generator.
 We treat the distribution of colour in balls as the property.